oVEMP Testing

 EMG scaling

 The EMG scaling is not to be used in the oVEMP testing, as there is no contracted muscle as in cVEMP.
-The reason for gazing up, is not to contract the oblique muscle, but instead to positioning the inferior oblique muscle closer to the recording electrode.
+The reason for gazing up, is not to contract the oblique muscle, but instead to position the inferior oblique muscle closer to the recording electrode.

 Marking peaks